commercetools/ui-kit/.changeset/honest-lobsters-bake.md

 '@commercetools-uikit/money-input': patch
 ---

-menuShouldBlockScroll should be optional prop
+The prop `menuShouldBlockScroll` is optional.